johnpeart/johnpeart.github.io/src/posts/game/2025-07-08-elden-ring-nightreign.md

 Every weapon and upgrade is down to the Random Number Generator in game; and all the good stuff – or at least, any of the stuff I like to use – is desperately rare.

 The mechanics might be limited but the gameplay is fun.
-Every run is a deeply chaotic.
+Every run is deeply chaotic.
 The new two-player option is great too.

 My most major criticism is its depth.
 You run out of unique things to do pretty quickly.
 It’s a paid-for-upfront game that is screaming out for live-service treatment.
 There will be a DLC coming before the end of the year, and I hope that breathes some additional life into it before people get bored of it and stop playing!